 I know, I’m talking about healthy food much too early.
 The holiday season is in full swing.
 But why not save this recipe now so you can try it as soon as the holidays are over.

 Since this oats dosa is super healthy, you could eat this all year round without worrying about any extra calories.

 I’ve been experimenting with this oats dosa recipe for a while, and now I’m here with my perfect tried and tested version to share with you.
 My favorite part of this oats dosa is that you can spread it on the tawa just like the regular dosa.

-When I was a beginner in the culinary world, it took lots of practise and patience to learn the right way to spread the dosa.
+When I was a beginner in the culinary world, it took lots of practice and patience to learn the right way to spread the dosa.
 So for all beginners, I’ve made a very short video and added it to the recipe section.